krisuryanshi/beta-lock/README.md

 ---

 ## Analysis Window
-November 21, 2022 to November 21, 2025, a three-year window capturing recent market behavior while avoiding early COVID-period distortions.
+A three-year window from November 21, 2022 to November 21, 2025.
+This gives the most recent market behavior while avoiding the early COVID period, and it captures the volatility that followed Trump returning to office in early 2025, especially the tariffs introduced early on, which moved the market around quite a bit.
 All data pulls are pinned to a fixed as-of date (November 21, 2025) so results are fully reproducible across runs.

 ---